An Attorney Marketing Problem

 Evidence of Success

-At James Publishing, we use live chat on both of our primary websites and it brings in new inquiries and leads daily.
+At James Attorney Marketing, we use live chat on both of our primary websites and it brings in new inquiries and leads daily.
 Additionally, attorneys who have tried live chat themselves generally see an increase in their website conversions.
 The correlation is clear: adding more interactivity to your site in an effort to engage potential clients is effective.

 If you are happy with your website, but believe it should be performing at a higher clip, interactive elements like live chat may be something that you want to experiment with in the future.
 Attorney marketing tactics change rapidly, and staying a step ahead of the competition is only going to become more important in the future.